BenjaminLettner/CSharp-Console-Tetris/README.md

 ## Credits

 Developed as a programming exercise using Spectre.Console for console rendering.

+## Contributing

+If you'd like to contribute to this project, please feel free to open issues or submit pull requests on GitHub.